St. Lawrence species

 In season

-Processed all year round.
-Generally as a dried product.
+Processed year-round; generally, as a dried product.

-SIZE : 40 cm to 90 cm, depending on the species.
+40 cm to 90 cm, depending on the species.

-LIFE EXPECTANCY : 3 to 5 years (toothed rockweed), up to 15 years (bladder rockweed).
+3 to 5 years (toothed wrack), up to 15 years (bladder wrack).

-LIFE CYCLE : Rockweeds are long-lived.
+Rockweeds are long-lived.
 They grow from the tips of their fronds.
 New branches are added to each tip of the existing ones.
 If the frond is lost, regeneration can also take place from the holdfast.

-Depending on their species, the plants can bear one type of sex cell only, or both.
+Depending on their species, the plants can bear either one type of sex cell or both.
 In all cases, the receptacles at the end of the fronds release eggs and sperm in spring.
 After fertilization, the new individual settles to the bottom and begins to grow.

-Credit : Richard Larocque, photo taken in Mont-Louis.
+Credit: Richard Larocque, photo taken in Mont-Louis.

-Coastal zone, up to 6 m in depth.
+Coastal zone, up to 6 m depth.

-Rockweeds favor cold temperate waters.
+Rockweeds favour cold temperate waters.

-Credit : Éric Tamigneaux, photo taken in Paspebiac, in 2012.
+Credit: Éric Tamigneaux, photo taken in Paspebiac, in 2012.

 CO2